 - 1 egg beaten with 2 tsp. water

 - Vanilla ice cream for serving (optional)

 - Purchased or homemade salted caramel sauce for serving (optional)

 On a lightly floured work surface, roll out the puff pastry into a 16-by-14-inch (40-by-35-cm) rectangle.
 Carefully roll the pastry around your rolling pin and transfer it to a 9- or 10-inch (23- or 25-cm) ovenproof fry pan, pressing it gently into the bottom and up the sides of the pan.
 Refrigerate while you prepare the filling.

-In a food processor, combine the pistachios, sugar and salt and process until the almonds are finely ground.
+In a food processor, combine the walnuts, sugar and salt and process until the nuts are finely ground.
 Add the eggs, vanilla and almond extracts and the melted butter and process until the mixture comes together.
 Set aside.